Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 ```
 matcher.AES.sessionKey = Scrypt-encrypt(payer.sessionKey)
 ```
-The purpose of this session key is to encrypt the information returned to the payer and validates the matcher is actually the BRIT matcher as only it has the `matcher.GPG.private` key.
+The purpose of this session key is to encrypt the information returned to the Payer and validates the Matcher is actually the BRIT Matcher as only it has the `matcher.GPG.private` key.

 #### 8. Matcher selects Redeemer